 And then, why are GHGs harmful?

 The reason is simple, because as the greenhouse gases increase on the planet, the amount of energy retained is also greater, and consequently the temperature of the atmosphere continues rising.
 And what causes this fact?
-The famous Climate Change, which we are accelerating to a giant rhythm due to the artificial and disproportionate increase of GHGs, among other reasons.
+Global warming and the famous Climate Change, which we are accelerating to a giant rhythm due to the artificial and disproportionate increase of GHGs, among other reasons.

 One of the main consequences and most serious is the thawing of polar ice caps and glaciers, which cause flooding of islands and coastal cities.

 In fact, since the end of July Greenland is suffering a heat wave that worries the scientific community, since the temperatures are four times higher than the usual ones at this season (they are usually 3 degrees and almost 20 degrees have been reached).

 This means a maximum alert level since the extreme thaw is occurring could cover Florida with 12 centimeters or Germany with 7 centimeters of water.
 To be more specific, on August 1, 11 billion tons of Greenland gel were melted, a figure never recorded.

 And what else causes climate change and GHGs?
 Neither more nor less than all this:

 More devastating hurricanes due to their greater intensity

 Reduction of rainfall caused by heat waves, leading to droughts and water shortages